Zülfü Livaneli

 Ömer Zülfü Livanelioğlu (born 20 June 1946), better known as Zülfü Livaneli, is a Turkish musician, author, poet, and politician.

-Livaneli was imprisoned several times during the 1971 Turkish military memorandum for his political views, which led to his exile from Turkey in 1972.
-He lived in Stockholm, Paris, Athens, and New York City, where he met and collaborated with artists and intellectuals such as Elia Kazan, Arthur Miller, James Baldwin, and Peter Ustinov.
-Livaneli returned to Turkey in 1984.
+He was imprisoned several times following the 1971 Turkish military memorandum due to his political views, which led to his exile in 1972.
+During exile, he lived in Stockholm, Paris, Athens, and New York City, where he collaborated with artists and intellectuals such as Elia Kazan, Arthur Miller, James Baldwin, and Peter Ustinov.
+He returned to Turkey in 1984.

-In 1995, UNESCO appointed him a Goodwill Ambassador for his cultural works, political activities, and contributions to world peace.
-He resigned from this position in 2016 to protest what he described as the Turkish State's damage to the historic Kurdish Old Town of Diyarbakir.
+In 1995, UNESCO appointed him as a Goodwill Ambassador in recognition of his cultural works, political activities, and contributions to world peace.
+He resigned from this position in 2016 in protest against what he described as the damage by the Turkish State to the historic Kurdish Old Town of Diyarbakir.

-He served in the Grand National Assembly and the Council of Europe.
+Livaneli served as a member of the Grand National Assembly and as part of the Turkish Delegation to the Parliamentary Assembly of the Council of Europe.

 Personal life

 Livaneli's family is of Georgian descent.
-His father, Mustafa Sabri Livanelioğlu, held various judicial positions before serving as the First Deputy President of the Court of Cassation from 20 September 1977 to 1 July 1983.
-He has four brothers and a sister.
-His mother died at the age of 38 when he was 20, after which his father remarried.
-Livaneli married translator Ülker Tunçay in 1964.
+His father, Mustafa Sabri Livanelioğlu, held various judicial positions before serving as the First Deputy President of the Court of Cassation from September 1977 to July 1983.
+Livaneli has four brothers and one sister.
+When he was 20, his mother died at the age of 38, after which his father remarried.
+In 1964, Livaneli married translator Ülker Tunçay.
 They have a daughter, Aylin, who was born in Ankara, Turkey, in 1966.

-In March 2020, Livaneli stated in an interview that he and his wife had received treatment after experiencing COVID-19 symptoms following a visit to New York City in February, and that their subsequent tests in Turkey were negative.